nodejs/node/doc/api/tty.md

-When Node.js detects that it is being run with a text terminal ("TTY") attached, [`process.stdin`][] will, by default, be initialized as an instance of `tty.ReadStream` and both [`process.stdout`][] and [`process.stderr`][] will, by default be instances of `tty.WriteStream`.
+When Node.js detects that it is being run with a text terminal ("TTY") attached, [`process.stdin`][] will, by default, be initialized as an instance of `tty.ReadStream` and both [`process.stdout`][] and [`process.stderr`][] will, by default, be instances of `tty.WriteStream`.
 The preferred method of determining whether Node.js is being run within a TTY context is to check that the value of the `process.stdout.isTTY` property is `true`: